patricksurry/g3/README.md

 where *w* is half the step size, and *strength* determines how strong the pull is.

-TODO better to define the percent of the original for 'half-life' of the transformed step, e.g. for calendar wheel it should 'tick' over a second or so once per day, though another way to do this is just specify the metric as integer values, and we'll get a single refresh transform with duration equal to polling interval
+TODO: probably better to define the percent of the original for 'half-life' of the transformed step, e.g. for calendar wheel it should 'tick' over a second or so once per day.
+Or maybe this is scale should just be deprecated entirely: another way to get a similar effect is to specify (or rescale) the metric as integer values, so we'd get a single refresh transform with duration equal to polling interval.

 *snapScale*.**start**([*start*: number]) · [source](src/common.js)